 The CM/GC method is a common procurement practice.
 Area agencies such as City of Portland, Tri-Met, and Port of Portland utilize the CM/GC process for their large, complex projects.
 The General Contractor is brought on board earlier in the design process in order to provide constructability and logistics expertise to the construction documentation process.
-Among the other public benefits set forth below and in the findings, this will allow staff, the design firm and the construction contractor to work together to better manage public safety while keeping the Hatfield Hall open and operational for our visitors during construction.
 CM/GC offers a distinct advantage over traditional design-bid-build (low bid) method to enhance participation by COBID contractors.
 The current rough-order-of-magnitude estimate for the entire project is \$4 million.

-14 Statutory Factors
+13 Statutory Factors